The Launch

-The Launch is a Canadian reality music competition series broadcast by CTV, which premiered on January 10, 2018.
+The Launch is a Canadian reality music competition created by Daniel Lachance.
+The series broadcast by CTV, which premiered on January 10, 2018.

 Each episode of the series follows five emerging musicians competing for a chance to have a debut single released commercially.
 The series was described by its executive producer and lead mentor, Scott Borchetta, as being a contrast to other music competition formats such as American Idol, by being formatted as a self-contained program (rather than a long-term competition with viewer voting), and emphasizing the work of record producers in tailoring new songs to the prospective performers.
 The series also leverages the platforms of CTV's parent company Bell Media, including its radio stations, in order to promote its winners.

 The series was renewed for a second season which aired on CTV between January and March 2019, and Bell sold international format rights to Sony Pictures Television.

 Production

 In February 2017, Bell Media announced that it had partnered with Scott Borchetta, a record executive best known for developing Taylor Swift, to develop a new, international television format that would "uncover, develop, and promote pop culture's next musical superstars", and "leverage Bell Media's massive reach and extensive platforms to showcase musicians on the national and international stage."
-Bell Media officially announced the new series, The Launch, in April 2017, with a six-episode order for CTV to air in 2018.
+Bell Media officially announced the new series, The Launch, in April 2017, with a six-episode order for CTV to air in 2018 as Insight Productions will produce the series alongside Australian production company Eureka Productions and Big Machine Records.
 The season 1 order was later expanded with a follow-up episode focusing on the six winners.

 In an interview with the Toronto Star, Borchetta contrasted The Launch to other reality music competition series such as American Idol (where he mentored during its fourteenth season) and The Voice, by emphasizing its focus on a song itself rather than just performers.
 He explained that "going 20-plus weeks seeing who gets voted in as the winner, then trying to figure out the song and producer, it just felt like we can do a better job with that much attention and that many sets of ears and eyes paying attention to the show."

 Borchetta added that record producers had "a lot of great songs that just haven't had the right opportunity", such as Stephan Moccio, who supplied a song he had worked on whilst working on the soundtrack for Fifty Shades of Grey.
 Bell Media president and former Universal Music Canada head Randy Lennox (who has previously worked with Borchetta) described the pace of the format, where producers are given 48 hours to work with the two candidate musicians to record their debut single, as being "star-making machinery meets Kiefer Sutherland 24".
 The winners' songs receive additional production work in between the completion of episode production and their public release.